hieudoanm/atomic-ui/README.md

 ## Introduction

-- `atomic` is a modern, free collection of Tailwind UI, React Hooks, Contexts, Utilities, Icons, Charts, and Templates—built for fast, accessible, and maintainable interfaces.
+- [`atomic`][atomic] is a modern, free collection of Tailwind UI, React Hooks, Contexts, Utilities, Icons, Charts, and Templates—built for fast, accessible, and maintainable interfaces.
   - [`atomic/charts`][atomic-components-charts]: is a curated set of responsive, customizable charts tailored specifically for SaaS products and marketing websites.
   - [`atomic/ui`][atomic-components-ui]: is a free set of Tailwind CSS components built following atomic design principles for consistent UI development.
   - [`atomic/react-contexts`][atomic-react-contexts]: are essential React context providers focused on simplicity, reusability, and scalability for better state management.